aoijs/website/src/content/docs/guides/client/variables.md

   variableName: number,
   variableName: object,
   variableName: "string",
-});
+}, table?);
 ```

 The `client.variables()` function takes an object as an argument, where each property represents a variable name and its corresponding value.
+You can assign variables to a certain table.
+However, this is optional and will default to "main".

 For example: